The EV Charger Tax Credit Expired June 30, 2026: Can You Still Claim It?

 - IRC Section 30C

-Section 30C of the Internal Revenue Code provides a tax credit for the cost of installing alternative fuel vehicle refueling property — which includes EV chargers — at your home.
-Here's what you need to know:
+Section 30C of the Internal Revenue Code provided a tax credit for the cost of installing alternative fuel vehicle refueling property, which included home EV chargers.
+Here's how it worked, and what still matters if you made the deadline:

 Credit Amount

-Your charger must be purchased and installed by June 30, 2026.
-The original Inflation Reduction Act extended this credit through 2032, but the One Big Beautiful Bill Act (signed July 2025) moved the residential deadline up to June 30, 2026.
+The charger had to be placed in service by June 30, 2026.
+The Inflation Reduction Act originally ran this credit through 2032, but the One Big Beautiful Bill Act (signed July 2025) moved the residential expiration up to June 30, 2026.
+Installs completed on or after July 1, 2026 get nothing.

-File IRS Form 8911 (Alternative Fuel Vehicle Refueling Property Credit) with your federal tax return for the year the installation was completed.
+File IRS Form 8911 (Alternative Fuel Vehicle Refueling Property Credit) with your federal tax return for the year the installation was placed in service, not necessarily 2026.
 Keep all receipts for both the charger purchase and electrician labor.

 Important Limitation

 This is the part that trips people up.
-The 30C credit isn't available to every homeowner.
-Your property must be located in a census tract that the U.S. Census Bureau designates as either:
+The 30C credit was never available to every homeowner.
+Your property had to be located in a census tract that the U.S. Census Bureau designates as either:

 - Non-urban (rural areas)